 AGTEK Support ID and Password are required to access the associated file downloads

-Guided Hands-On Web Training for New Users: Earthwork 4D users can
+Web-Based AGTEK Training (Year Round): Earthwork 4D users can

 purchase and schedule a live, hands-on

-Sitework 4D Basics web training class (live web-based training is no longer available
+Sitework 4D Basics web training class from AGTEK (live web-based training is no longer available

 for Earthwork 3D and 3D users should consider the self-paced training options described